boulis/Track-Dir-Changes/README.md

 # Track-Dir-Changes
 A script to track additions, deletions, and file changes inside a directory

 A friend of mine had a problem.
 In his work they used some cloud storage (think GoogleDrive or Dropbox) to collaborate.
 All employees had a directory in their computer where changes were synced.
 The problem was that from time to time someone would make large changes to this shared directory, and syncing was costly since many employees worked remotely.
 Some of these changes were a mistake, so my friend wanted to monitor the usage of this shared directory.
 He wanted a simple program that would check the synced folder periodically (once or twice a day) and let him know if there were any significant additions/deletions/changes.
 He could not find a tool doing what he wanted, so he asked me if I could make one.
 This is the result.
+Download it or clone it on your machine to try it out.

 You need Python 2.7 to run this tool.
-To check if you have python type this command in a terminal type `which python`.
+The installation script automatically checks for Python, but you can also check manually if you have it or not by typing this command in a terminal: `which python`.
 If you get the reply `/usr/bin/python` you are good to go.
-To check the Python version you can type `python --version`.
+To check your Python version you can type `python --version`.

 This tool is made with Mac OS X in mind, but it could be adapted to work on other platforms as well.
-To port to other platform you need to change two things: the alert method, and the way to run it as a daemon.
+To port to another platform you need to change two things: the alert method, and the way to run it as a daemon.

-This tool is better run as a daemon in the background (more on this later), but it can also be executed from a terminal just once using the `--once` switch.
+This tool is intented to be run as an agent/daemon in the background periodically (more on this later), but it can also be executed from a terminal just once.
 ```
 $ ./trackDirFileChanges.py -d dir_you_want_tracked
 ```

 The tool creates two files in the directory you specified as log_dir (default: `Track-Dir-Changes/logs/`)

-- The first one is a .json file recording the last seen file and directory structure snapshop: `<log_dir>/Track<dir path>.json`
+- The first one is a .json file recording the last seen snapshot of file and directory structure: `<log_dir>/Track<dir path>.json`
-If this file is not found, or is corrupted, then the program assumes that we just started tracking this directory, reports some aggregate information in the change log and creates the .json file
+If this file is not found, or is corrupted, then the program assumes that we just started tracking this directory, reports some aggregate information in the change log and creates a new .json file
-- The second one is a log of the changes we find over time: `<log_dir>/Track<dir path>changes.log`
+- The second file is a log of the changes we find over time: `<log_dir>/Track<dir path>changes.log`

-When the program runs and there is a previous state to compare the directory structure to, it finds all changes made (additions, deletions, changes in file size) and records them in the change log.
-If one of several user-defined thresholds is crossed then the program also alert the user by creating an OSC notification (a window that you see on the top right corner of your screen that disappears after a few seconds).
+When the program runs and there is a previous snapshot to compare the directory structure to, it finds all changes made (additions, deletions, changes in file size) and records them in the change log.
+If one of several user-defined thresholds is crossed then the program also alerts the user by creating an OSX notification (a window that you see on the top right corner of your screen that disappears after a few seconds).
 Here are the four user-defined threasholds and their correspending switches
 - Absolute size in MB.
 Use switch `-s` or `--sizeabs` followed by a number (default=30)
 - Relative size change compared to current total size.
 Use switch `-r` or `--sizerel` followed by a fraction (default=0.05)
 - Absolute number of files.
 Use switch `-n` or `--numabs` followed by a number (default=50)